-Warming causes widespread degradation of permafrost, and Figure 4 shows the changes in circum-Arctic permafrost area over time for the period 2020-2100 as diagnosed by a mean annual ground temperature of 0 °C at 3 m depth, which is approximately the bottom of the active layer.
-Simulations of permafrost area change across ESMs show a high degree of agreement (Fig. 4), except for UKESM1-0-LL which shows greater area reduction due to the largest simulated warming (Fig. 1).
-Permafrost area, and other results we give are as the multi-model mean $\pm$ standard error, are projected to decrease by 9.2 $\pm$ 0.4, 5.6 $\pm$ 0.4, 5.8 $\pm$ 0.3, and 6.1 $\pm$ 0.4 million km2 under the SSP5-8.5, SSP2-4.5, G6solar, and G6sulfur scenarios, respectively.
+Warming causes widespread degradation of permafrost, and Figure 4 shows the changes in circum-Arctic permafrost area over time for the period 2020-2100 as diagnosed by a mean annual ground temperature (MAGT) of 0 °C at 3 m depth, which is approximately the bottom of the active layer.
+Simulations of permafrost area change across ESMs show a high degree of agreement (Fig. 4), except for the UKESM1-0-LL which shows greater area reduction due to it having the largest simulated warming (Fig. 1).
+Permafrost area, and other results we give are as the multi-model mean ± standard error, are projected to decrease by 9.2±0.4, 5.6±0.4, 5.8±0.3, and 6.1±0.4 million km2 under the SSP5-8.5, SSP2-4.5, G6solar, and G6sulfur scenarios, respectively.
+Simulations by McGuire et al. (2018) suggested a loss of permafrost area of 4.1±0.6 and 12.7±5.1 million km2 by 2300 for the RCP4.5 and RCP8.5 scenarios, respectively.
+Here we expect faster and more extensive permafrost degradation because the CMIP6 ESMs we use simulate faster warming rates than those used in McGuire et al. (2018).

 The soil temperature cooling under the G6 experiments and the slowing permafrost degradation is significant (Table 3).
-By 2100, compared with the SSP5-8.5 scenario, the G6solar and G6sulfur experiments will reduce annual mean soil temperatures in the permafrost region by $3.5\pm0.2$ and $3.3\pm0.4$ °C, respectively, and mitigate $3.4\pm0.2$ and $3.1\pm0.5$ million km of permafrost degradation.
-It is perhaps surprising that the simulated permafrost area loss (and carbon loss, see next section) are so similar under both G6 scenarios, given that G6sulfur has more residual temperature differences and across-ESM variability than G6solar (Visioni et al., 2021).
-Under both G6 experiments, but especially G6sulfur, the polar regions are undercooled as is the boreal permafrost zone.
-This is not inherent to stratospheric aerosol injection, but a consequence of the G6 specification of tropical injection and global radiative forcing (hence temperature) target.
-The bias correction procedure for TSL removes much of the across-ESM differences and offsets from observational data at the start of the simulation period (Fig.1 and Table 2).
+By 2100, compared with the SSP5-8.5 scenario, the G6solar and G6sulfur experiments will reduce annual mean soil temperatures in the permafrost region by 3.5 ± 0.2 and 3.3 ± 0.4 °C, respectively, and mitigate 3.4 ± 0.2 and 3.1 ± 0.5 million km2 of permafrost degradation.
 G6sulfur produces a weaker response with larger uncertainty than G6solar, as may be expected given the ESM-dependent implementation of the radiative response to aerosols in the G6sulfur scheme compared with the much simpler G6solar simulation.
 Despite model differences, the protective effects of the two G6 schemes on permafrost extent are consistent and significant at the 95% level for all six ESMs (Table 3).

 Figure 5 shows the spatial distribution of the simulated permafrost extent in 2100 for the four scenarios.
-The initial permafrost extent was derived from the boundary of the permafrost soil C maps (Hugelius et al., 2014).
 Only small patches of permafrost in the Canadian Archipelago and central Siberia are preserved under the SSP5-8.5 scenario, while more permafrost at high latitudes remains under the SSP2-4.5 and G6 scenarios (Fig. 5).
 Large-scale degradation of circum-Arctic permafrost is simulated even under moderate mitigation and G6 geoengineering scenarios.
-Relative to SSP5-8.5 scenario, G6 experiments can reduce permafrost area loss by about 1/3 on average, i.e., protect about 3 million km of permafrost area (Table 3).
+Relative to the SSP5-8.5 scenario, the G6 experiments can reduce permafrost area loss by about 1/3 on average, i.e., protect about 3 million km2 of permafrost area (Table 3).